 How did you discover that your child had special needs?

-How do you feel your child is now doing in comparison to when they first started their Early Intervention journey?
-What are they able to do now that they weren't able to do before?
+How do you feel your child is doing now in comparison to when they first started their journey?
+What are they able to do now that they were not able to do before?

-What kinds of support have been the most helpful to you and why?
+What kinds of support have been most helpful to you and why? (family, support groups, Therapists, Early Interventionist, etc.)